Scotland Passport and Visa Information

-Further information will be posted to your Gateway account in the Visa Guide, which you will receive typically four months prior to the program start.
-Program Advisors in the Central Office are also available to answer visa questions you may have.
+Further information will be posted to your USAC Student Gateway account in the Visa Guide, which you will receive about 4 months prior to the program start).
+Program Advisors in the Central Office are also available to answer any visa questions you may have.

 All costs related to obtaining a visa, including travel, are your responsibility.

 Check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
 Permanent Residents of the US should check with US Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.
 If you are from a non-English speaking country, you may be required to submit an English proficiency exam or certificate.